stillmattwest/React-Bootcamp/Course Notes/State/state.md

 A couple of things to remember: The first is that setState is asynchronous.
 React determines the best time to setState because when it does the entire component is going to re-render.

 The second thing is that there are a bunch of overloads for setState.
 You can pass callbacks to it, etc. This is covered in the React documentation.

+## Downward Dataflow
+A common pattern in React is to use state as props.
+In this pattern, parent components are more stateful, and as they track state changes they pass parts of their state to non-stateful child components as props.
+This idea of moving from a more stateful parent to a less-stateful child is called **downward data flow**.